AnalyticsAutomated/analytics_automated/docs/the_Job_UI.rst

 **Default**: This is a default value for the parameter if the Bool Valued is set to false.

+Note: When users POST to jobs any parameter string values are checked to prevent code injection.
+Values which contain punctuation, Python reserved words, R base::package functions or valid unix commands are rejected.

 **Bool Valued**: Sets whether this is a boolean flag and therefore whether it needs a default value